 1/4 C Cool Chili Seasoning

-2 Tbls masa (corn flour)
+2 Tbls masa (corn flour)32 oz Vegetable Juice (like V8)

 salt and pepper